Sea spider: Morphology

 The abdomen (aka trunk end) does not have any appendages.
 In Pantopoda it is also called the anal tubercle, which is always unsegmented, highly reduced and almost vestigial, simply terminated by the anus.
-It is considered to be a remnant of opisthosoma/trunk of other chelicerates, but it is unknown which somite (s) it actually aligned to.
-So far only Paleozoic species have segmented abdomens (at least up to four segments, presumably somite 8–11 which aligned to opisthosomal segment 2–5 of euchelicerates), with some of them even terminated by a long telson (tail).
+It is generally considered to be a remnant of opisthosoma/trunk of other chelicerates, but it is unknown which somite(s) it actually aligned to.
+Alternatively, the anal tubercle might be a telson (tail) instead of any opisthosomal somites.
+So far only Paleozoic species have segmented abdomens (at least up to four segments, presumably somite 8–11 which aligned to opisthosomal segment 2–5 of euchelicerates), with some of them even terminated by a long, unambiguous telson.